-The Copeland scroll compressor uses 3MAF POE oil.
-If additional oil is needed, use Uniqema RL32-3MAF.
-If this oil is not available, use Copeland Ultra 32 CC or Mobil Arctic EAL22 CC.
+The compressor in this system uses a polyolester (POE) oil, Mobil 3MAF POE.
 This oil is extremely hygroscopic, meaning it absorbs water readily.
-POE oils can absorb 15 times as much water as other oils designed to HCFC and CFC refrigerants.
-Take all necessary precautions to avoild exposure of the oil to the atmosphere.
+POE oils can absorb 15 times as much water as other oils designed for HCFC and CFC refrigerants.
+Take all necessary precautions to avoid exposure of the oil to the atmosphere.